 - Resource Group: Click Create New and enter a name.
 Or, select an existing one from the drop-down menu.

 - Virtual machine name: Enter a name for your VM.
-Note: this also becomes your default password for the admin web interface.

 - Size: For testing purposes, you can use B1ms.
 For production, we recommend one of the D sizes.